jdolan/quetoo-installer-java/README.md

 ## Overview

-This repository provides a Java-based update utility for [_Quetoo_](https://github.com/jdolan/quetoo).
+This repository provides a Java-based installer and update utility for [_Quetoo_](https://github.com/jdolan/quetoo).

 ## Compiling